SeanJia/NeuralNetLibrary/README.md

 #### Sample training performance
 When training on [MNIST](http://yann.lecun.com/exdb/mnist/), with zero mean and variance normalization as preprocessing of the data, this algorithm achieved a best testing accuracy as 98.6%, which is around the state-of-the-art level for fully connected neural nets.

 ## Long Short-term Memory (LSTM)
 LSTM is a special structure of the recurrent neural network.
 The implementation here has the version with this topology.
 ![structure of this LSTM](https://github.com/SeanJia/DeepLearningLibrary/blob/master/readme-images/2.png)

+#### Basic features
+* This LSTM is designed primarily for sequence to sequence learning, with same input and output size, e.g., language modeling.
+It can be used for other sorts of sequence involved learning after some minor modifications, though.
+*